anupshinde/anupzsite/contents/posts/livebase-realtime-webapps-angularjs/index.md

 ##Todo App
 The todo app pretty much looks like the AngularJS todo list demo.
-The controller *TodoCtrl* uses *angularBase* and the code is shown below
+The controller *TodoCtrl* uses *angularBase* and the code snippet is shown below.

 ```
 var Todos = angularBase("http://localhost:9338","todos");